Port Order Status: Submitted/Coordinating with the LSP

 The following describes the submission process from Flowroute to your LSP (Losing Service Provider).
 During this process, Flowroute validates submitted port order information against account information on file with the carrier, then submits the port request to your LSP.

 If your LSP accepts the submitted request, the port order is moved into an Accepted state, and you are provided a firm order completion date (FOC).
 If the LSP finds issues with the request, it is rejected and returned to Flowroute.
-Flowroute makes every attempt to resolve carrier rejections without customer action; however in some cases, Flowroute may need to contact you with the problem in order for you to fix it.
+Flowroute makes every attempt to resolve carrier rejections without customer action; however in some cases, Flowroute may need to contact you concerning the problem in order for you to fix it.
 Flowroute might then reject the port order back to you for action.
 For more information about rejections, see Rejections.

 This section includes the following: